Frequently Asked Questions

 What areas do you serve?

-Are you an approved provider for Family Supports for Children with Disabilities (FSCD)?
+Do you accept clients through Family Supports for Children with Disabilities (FSCD)?

 Yes, I am an approved FSCD provider.
-Please note, my billing rate is higher than the FSCD reimbursed rate.
+Currently my FSCD caseload is full, but I will do offer a waitlist clients who use or require AAC. **Please note, my billing rate is higher than the FSCD reimbursed rate.**

 Payment